 Effective immediately, TransType 4 for Mac and Windows is on sale for half price for Cyber Monday 2016.
 Buy now!

 Upgrade from version 2 or 3: was $39.95, now $19.97

 Convert Mac and Windows fonts, reorganize font families, batch conversion, web fonts, special effects filters, and more!
 All in an easy-to-use app with a simple interface, so you don’t have to be a font geek to use it.
 All about TransType 4.

-Plus, effective immediately, all new permanent licenses of FontLab Studio 5 from now until we ship FontLab VI will qualify for a free upgrade to FontLab VI when it ships next year!
+Plus, effective immediately, all new permanent licenses of FontLab Studio 5, from now until we ship FontLab VI, will qualify for a free upgrade to FontLab VI!
 Yes, that includes upgrades and academic orders.

 We have officially approved the most recent v5714 builds of FontLab Studio 5 for general release: these will be the official 5.1.5 Mac and 5.2.2 Windows releases.
 Compared to the previous 5.1.4 / 5.2.1 releases, this fixes 40 bugs, including 24 bugs present on both platforms, 7 Mac-only issues, and 9 Windows-only issues.

 At FontLab we have long believed in the value of education.
 So we have just added to and increased our educational discounts for students and staff, and are additionally adding a time-limited offer for free posters!

 FontLab education pricing is now half off regular retail

 for full versions over $50.
 80% off for one-year license!